miracle-hf/ChannelMonitor/README.md

 ### Binary

 Download the latest version of the binary file from the [Releases](https://github.com/DullJZ/ChannelMonitor/releases) page.
 After configuring `config.json` in the same directory, you can run it.
 It is recommended to use tools like `screen` or `nohup` to run it in the background.
+Note ⚠️: If you need to use an SQLite database, please use the Docker solution or compile yourself after enabling CGO.

 ```bash
 mkdir ChannelMonitor && cd ChannelMonitor